argentini/Argentini.DataStore/README.md

 ```

-**Remember:** these JSON features are read only.
+**Remember:** these JSON features are read-only.
 If you change a property value in the DsObject you will need to call *Serialize()* again to update the JSON representation.

 ### Project